Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: Background and Related Work

 Generative AI models, such as those represented by the GPT series~\cite{radford2019language, brown2020language, openai2023gpt4}, DALL-E~\cite{ramesh2021zero}, Stable Diffusion~\cite{rombach2022high}, and MidJourney~\cite{midjourney}, are rapidly developing and are often referred to as foundation models~\cite{bommasani2021opportunities}.
 These models exhibit great capabilities for enabling different tasks without requiring any fine-tuning, ranging from context rewriting, code generation, to design generation.
 Researchers have focused their efforts on using prompt-based methods to enable these foundation models to perform various tasks~\cite{huang2023pcr, schick2022peer, yang2022re3, creswell2022selection, kazemi2022lambada, arora2022ask,singh2022progprompt,huang2023ai}.
 The GPT3Demo website~\cite{gpt3demo} lists over 800 GPT-based apps and use cases.
 With the help of natural language prompts, users can communicate their task requirements to these models, which can efficiently and accurately perform the task and produce acceptable answers.
 However, prompt engineering is a non-trivial task, and many prompting tricks and patterns have been proposed to aid in the process.

 As researchers explore the potential of Language Models (LLMs), they have discovered a misalignment between human-crafted prompts and what LLMs have learned from their datasets, resulting in unreliability, instability, and poor performance in some tasks.
-To fully leverage the capabilities of LLMs, researchers have worked out different strategies to overcome this challenge~\cite{zhao2021calibrate,madaan2022language,ye2023context}.
-Zhao et al.\cite{zhao2021calibrate} propose using in-context few-shot learning alongside task requirements to let LLMs implicitly learn more specific requirements.
-Later, Madaan et al.\cite{madaan2022language} suggest adding clarifications to reduce ambiguity in task requirements, and Ye et al.\cite{ye2023context} propose better clarifying the requirements by adding the task input and output.
+To fully leverage the capabilities of LLMs, researchers have worked out different strategies to overcome this challenge~\cite{brown2020language, zhao2021calibrate,madaan2022language,ye2023context}.
+Brown et al.\cite{brown2020language} propose using in-context few-shot learning to let LLMs implicitly learn more specific requirements.
+Ye et al.\cite{ye2023context} propose to better clarifying the requirements by adding the task input and output.

 When it comes to reasoning tasks, a direct request to provide an answer is not sufficient.
-Therefore, Kojima et al.\cite{kojima2022large} found the magic sentence ``let's think step by step'' to guide LLMs to ``think aloud'' the reasoning process, resulting in great improved performance in reasoning tasks.
+Kojima et al.\cite{kojima2022large} found that by simply adding the magic sentence ``let's think step by step'' to the end of the prompt, GPT-3 can produce multi-step reasoning in a zero-shot setting and finally come out with the correct answer.
+This results in great improved performance in reasoning tasks.
 Wei et al.\cite{wei2022chain} later propose chain-of-thought prompting by generating a series of intermediate reasoning steps to enhance LLM performance in complex reasoning.
 There are also other strategies to improve prompts gradually, such as self-ask~\cite{press2022measuring}, self-reflection~\cite{shinn2023reflexion}, and self-consistency~\cite{wang2022self}.